Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \section{A first look at Bayesian statistics}

-Before we start with the applications of Bayesian statistics in cosmology it is necessary to understand the most important mathematical tools in the Bayesian procedure.
-In this section, we present an informal revision but encourage the reader to look for the formal treatment in the literature, cited in each section.
+Before we start with the applications of Bayesian statistics in cosmology, it is advisable to understand the important mathematical tools within the Bayesian procedure.
+In this section, we present a basic revision but encourage the reader to look for the formal treatment in the literature, cited in each section.

-\subsection{Bayes theorem, priors, posteriors and all that stuff}
+\subsection{Bayes' theorem, priors, posteriors and all that stuff}

-When anyone is interested on the Bayesian framework, there are several concepts to understand before presenting the results.
-In this section we quickly review these concepts and then we take back the example about the coin toss given in the last section.
+When anyone is interested in the Bayesian framework, there are several concepts to understand before presenting the results.
+In this section, we review these concepts, and then we get back to the example of the coin toss given in the last section.

-\textbf{The Bayes theorem.} The Bayes theorem is a direct consequence of the axioms of probability shown in Eqs. \eqref{rules}.
-From Eqn. \eqref{rule4}, without loss of generality, it must be fulfilled that $P(x_1\cap x_2)=P(x_2\cap x_1)$.
-In such case the following relation applies
+\textbf{{The Bayes' theorem.}} The Bayes' theorem is a direct consequence of the axioms of probability shown in Equations \eqref{rule1} - \eqref{rule4}.
+From Equation \eqref{rule4}, without loss of generality, it must be fulfilled that $P(x_1\cap x_2)=P(x_2\cap x_1)$.
+In such a case, the following relation applies:

-As already mentioned, in the Bayesian framework data and model are part of the same space.
+As already mentioned, in the Bayesian framework, data and model are part of the same space.
 Given a model (or hypothesis) $H$, considering $x_1\rightarrow D$ as a set of data, and $x_2\rightarrow \theta$ as the parameter vector of said hypothesis, we can rewrite the above equation as

-This last relation is the so-called \textbf{Bayes theorem} and the most important tool in a Bayesian inference procedure.
-In this result, $P(\theta|D, H)$ is called the \textbf{posterior} probability of the model. $P(D|\theta,H) \equiv L(D|\theta,H)$ is called the \textbf{likelihood} and it will be our main focus in future sections. $P(\theta|H)\equiv \pi(\theta)$ is called the \textbf{prior} and expresses the knowledge about the model before acquiring the data.
-This prior can be fixed depending on either previous experiment results or the theory behind. $P(D|H)\equiv \mathcal{Z}$ is the evidence of the model, usually referred as the \textbf{Bayesian Evidence}.
-We notice that this evidence acts only as a normalizing factor, and is nothing more than the average of the likelihood over the prior
+This last relation is the so-called \textbf{Bayes' theorem} and the most important tool in a Bayesian inference procedure.
+In this result, $P(\theta|D, H)$ is called the \textbf{{posterior}} probability of the model. $L(D|\theta,H) \equiv P(D|\theta,H) $ is called the \textbf{likelihood}, and it will be our main focus in future sections, $\pi(\theta) \equiv P(\theta|H) $ is called the \textbf{prior} and expresses the knowledge about the model before acquiring the data (this prior can be fixed depending on either previous experiment results or the theory behind), $\mathcal{Z} \equiv P(D|H) $ is the evidence of the model, usually referred to as the \textbf{Bayesian Evidence}.

+The prior refers to the information one has a priori of the model.
+It can be defined in various ways; however, a common one is the uniform prior (also referred to as a flat prior):